alkue-com/acid/README.md

 ## TODO

-- ENV vars
-- `entrypoint.sh`: validate mandatory params
+- `entrypoint.sh`: validate mandatory params (delete does not require all)